-After the eighteen-month fellowship, I was selected as the Gwen Ifill Fellow for the PBS program, Washington Week.
+After the eighteen-month fellowship, I was selected as the Gwen Ifill Fellow for the live, national PBS program, Washington Week.
 There, I assisted in production, website curation and show brainstorming covering the 2018 midterm elections, the migrant caravan, and the government shutdown of late 2018.

 At the heart of it all, I’m always fascinated by the art and science of storytelling, in whatever medium that may be.
 With hard work, self-discipline, and a sense of humor, just about anything can be accomplished.